buddhist-uni/buddhist-uni.github.io/library.md

 Or explore the breadth of our recommendations in a more serendipitous way.

 #### [<i class="fas fa-user-edit"></i> Author]({% link authors.md %})
-If there's a particular author you want to hear more from or you just want to get a sense of who is represented here, you can [find a partial list of our authors here]({% link authors.md %}).
+If there's a particular author you want to hear more from or you just want to get a sense of who is represented here, you can find a partial list of our authors here.

 #### [<i class="fas fa-photo-video"></i> Content Type]({% link _categories/index.md %})
-In the mood to curl up with [a good book]({% link _categories/booklets.md %})?
-Or perhaps looking for [a talk]({% link _categories/av.md %}) to listen to?
-Our listing [by content type]({% link _categories/index.md %}) is the canonical list of everything in the library.
+The content type pages contain the canonical list of everything in the library.

 ### [<i class="fab fa-google-drive"></i> Google Drive&#8482;](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r){:target="_blank" ga-event-value="{{ site.data.ga.drive_folder_value }}"}
 This website started off as a Google Drive folder, which still serves as this website's primary file server.
 The Google Drive folder contains roughly the same content as this site, arranged similarly, just missing a few links here and there and containing a few extra goodies that haven't yet found their way over here.
 If you're looking for offline saving or are an avid user of Google Drive, this link is for you.